catbee/catbee-i18n-cli/README.md

 i18n archive
 i18n po2json
 ```
-And now you we have next directories:
+And now you we have next:
 ```
 l10n
 ├── cs_CZ